sablier-labs/docs/docs/reference/lockup/04-access-control.md

 ## Withdraw Multiple

-Anybody can withdraw assets from multiple streams to the recipients of each stream.
+Anybody can withdraw tokens from multiple streams to the recipients of each stream.

 ```mermaid
 flowchart LR;